Seppdo/simpleca/README.md

 # SimpleCA
 An extremely simple CA web application for educational purposes.
 The web application allows you to upload and view a CSR and download a certificate generated from it.
 A chain of Root CA - Intermediate CA - Certificate is used.
+The generated certificate allows SAN and sets the IssuerName, BasicConstrains, KeyUsage and AuthorityKeyIdentifier fields to be accepted by modern browsers.

 ## Plain Python
 ### Requirements